-Gerald E. Harmon, M.D., a family physician from Pawleys Island, S.C., was elected as the new AMA president-elect.
-Dr. Harmon will become AMA president in June 2021.
+Jack Resneck Jr., M.D., a dermatologist from San Rafael, Calif., was elected AMA president-elect.
+Dr. Resneck will become AMA president in June 2022.

-The other executive committee members on the AMA Board of Trustees for 2020-2021 are:
+The other executive committee members on the Board of Trustees for 2020-2021 are:

-The new or re-elected members of the AMA Board of Trustees are:
+The new members of the Board of Trustees are:

-- David H. Aizuss, M.D., an ophthalmologist from Los Angeles, Calif.
+- David H. Aizuss, M.D., an ophthalmologist from Encino, Calif.

 - Willarda V. Edwards, M.D., M.B.A., an internist from Baltimore, Md.

-- Thomas J. Madejski, M.D., a geriatrician and palliative care specialist from Buffalo, N.Y.
+- Thomas J. Madejski, M.D., a geriatrician and palliative care specialist from Medina, N.Y.